 If you are someone as enthusiastic about Travel, as I am, this is a book you must read.
 It will help you connect with the deeper reasons of ‘Why we Travel’.
 I also enjoyed the communication that happens via food when we feed someone or when someone feeds us.
 Read it.

 Currently reading his 5 AM Club, hope his magic works again.

-Overall, this book only tells you to 4 major changes to make – Give up tea or coffee as first thing in the morning, eat every 2 hours, eat more when you are more active, have 2-hour gap between dinner and sleeping and exercise a bit.
-Rest of the book is about convincing you to change with stories, explanations, and examples.
+Overall, this book only tells you to 4 major changes to make – Give up tea or coffee first thing in the morning, eat every 2 hours, eat more when you are more active, have a 2-hour gap between dinner and sleeping, and exercise a bit.
+The rest of the book is about convincing you to change with stories, explanations, and examples.

 4. 7 Habits of Highly Effective People – Stephen Covey